 Business licensing in Austria

 In general, anyone who regularly pursues a self-employed activity in Austria with the intention of making a profit–regardless of whether as an individual or with a company–requires a trade licence for the activity.
 There are a few exceptions to this rule, which may also include hosting activities.
-Whether you have to register as a host depends on the type of business you have and scope of your rental activity.
+Whether you have to register as a Host depends on the type of business you have and scope of your rental activity.
 The Austrian Trade Regulations distinguish between free and regulated trades.
-The application for a trade licence is free of charge in Austria, but you may incur costs for social security and the allocation of costs to the Chamber of Commerce.
+The application for a trade license is free of charge in Austria, but you may incur costs for social security and the allocation of costs to the Chamber of Commerce.
 An exemption from these costs is possible if you fall under the micro-entrepreneur regulation.

 Helpful information and links to business registration in Austria can be found on the website of the Federal Ministry.
-Detailed information on self-employment and applying for a trade licence can also be found on the Austrian Business Service Portal.
+Detailed information on self-employment and applying for a trade license can also be found on the Austrian Business Service Portal.

-As a host in Austria, you’re required to maintain a guest register regardless of how often you host, how much you’ve earned hosting, or whether hosting is your main source of income.
-The requirement applies to both hosts of single rooms and hosts who offer entire homes.
+As a Host in Austria, you’re required to maintain a guest register regardless of how often you host, how much you’ve earned hosting, or whether hosting is your main source of income.
+The requirement applies to both Hosts of single rooms and Hosts who offer entire homes.